My Approach to Helping

-- People of all ages who are dealing with an acute, chronic, or terminal illness or physical injury -- whether it is their own or that of someone important in their lives.
+- Adults and older adolescents who are dealing with an acute, chronic, or terminal illness or physical injury -- whether it is their own or that of someone important in their lives.

-- Adults and adolescents with medical-related phobias (e.g., Trypanophobia, Hemophobia, Tomophobia, Nosocomephobia)
+- Adults and older adolescents with medical-related phobias (e.g., Trypanophobia, Hemophobia, Tomophobia, Nosocomephobia)

 - Healthcare professionals who experience work-related anxiety, stress, and burnout.

 - Teachers and other educators who experience work-related anxiety, stress, and burnout.